brandonmarshal/lsx-demo-theme/logs/week54/logs-week54-day2.md

 -   1.20 hrs - Diagnosed the recurring stacked-PR conflict cycle, restored correct branch ancestry through rebasing, verified CodeRabbit changes and PR state, and established a repeatable verification process while identifying concurrent branch updates as the main source of continued churn.
 -   2.30 hrs - Refined the Journey Phases navigation layout, responsive behaviour and full interactive states, fixed incorrect phase URLs and WordPress redirect behaviour, restored the live pattern reference on the test page, and completed supporting CSS/Sass integration work ahead of further design QA.
 -   0.10 hrs - Reviewed the agent PR conflict-resolution process and branching rules, clarified required PR/issue linking and the invalid epic branch prefix, and agreed on the remaining cleanup and reviewer follow-up actions.
--   1.15 hrs - LS-4214: Finished CodeRabbit review, then shifted to human-only review per management decision and brought all 3 PRs' documentation (status, checklists, changelogs) fully up to date.
+-   1.30 hrs - LS-4214: Finished CodeRabbit review, then shifted to human-only review per management decision and brought all 3 PRs' documentation (status, checklists, changelogs) fully up to date.Also rebased and resolved all merge conflicts across all 3 PR's.
 -   1.15 hrs - LS-4179: Fixed a repeat flattened-pattern bug on the Create page, renamed the Discover-only patterns for reuse, and scaffolded all 6 phase pages with live pattern references on the test site.

 ---